Natooz/MidiTok/docs/index.rst

   :width: 600
   :alt:

-**MidiTok** is a Python package for MIDI file tokenization, presented at the ISMIR 2021 LBDs `(paper) <https://archives.ismir.net/ismir2021/latebreaking/000005.pdf>`_.
+**MidiTok** is a Python package for MIDI file tokenization, introduced at the ISMIR 2021 LBDs `(paper) <https://archives.ismir.net/ismir2021/latebreaking/000005.pdf>`_.
-It converts MIDI files to sequences of tokens ready to be fed to sequential Deep Learning models such as Transformers.
+It tokenize symbolic music files (MIDI, abc), i.e. convert them into sequences of tokens ready to be fed to models such as Transformer, for any generation, transcription or MIR task.
 MidiTok features most known MIDI :ref:`tokenizations`, and is built around the idea that they all share common methods.
-It properly pre-process MIDI files, and supports :ref:`Byte Pair Encoding (BPE)`.
+Tokenizers can be trained with BPE, Unigram or WordPiece (:ref:`Training a tokenizer`) and be push to and pulled from the Hugging Face hub!
 `Github repository <https://github.com/Natooz/MidiTok>`_

 Installation